microsoft/live-share/docs/use/vs.md

 ## Co-editing

-Once a guest has joined a collaboration session, the host other guests will immediately be able to see each others edits and highlights in real-time.
+Once a guest has joined a collaboration session, all collaborators will immediately be able to see each others edits and highlights in real-time.

-Simply select a file from the Solution Explorer and start editing.
-All participants will see edits as the host or other guests make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.
+Simply select a file from the file explorer and start editing.
+Both hosts and guests will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](../media/vs-coedit.png)

 > **Note:** Co-editing has a few limitations.
 See [platform support](../reference/platform-support.md) for the state of features by language.
 Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Guests will always see a file view of solutions shared from VS [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Files outside of the solution "root" folder in VS are not shared [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

-In addition, each guest can navigate to any file in the shared project.
-This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
+In addition, each participant can navigate to any file in the shared project so you can edit together or independently as needed.
+This lets you seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-Further, to better allow you to highlight where problems might exist or convey ideas, selections are also visible to all guests.
+Selections are also visible to all participants to make it easy to highlight where problems might exist or convey ideas.

 ![Screen shot showing highlighting](../media/vs-highlight.png)

 ### Changing participant flag behaviors

 By default, Visual Studio Live Share automatically displays a "flag" next to a participant's cursor on hover, or when they edit, highlight, or move their cursor.
 In some cases you may prefer to change this behavior.
+To do so:

 1. Go to **Tools > Options > Live Share**
 2. Change the **Flag visibility** option to one of the following: